talpor/django-dashing/README.rst

 Quick Start
 ===============================================

-To make your own dashboard and retrieve the data from django you should:
+To make your own dashboard and retrieves the data from django you should:

 1. Create a django dashboard application with a `widgets.py` file